UK Statutory Sick Pay (SSP) 2026: Eligibility, Amount & Rules

 Statutory Sick Pay forms part of the UK’s wider statutory welfare framework and is governed by legislation rather than contract.
 It is designed to provide a minimum level of income during periods of sickness absence, with employers bearing the full cost and responsibility for administration.

 SSP is paid at a statutory weekly rate set by the government and normally reviewed each April.
-For the 2025–26 tax year, the SSP rate is £118.75 per week.
-Eligible employees can receive SSP for a maximum of 28 weeks in any one period of sickness or series of linked periods.
+For the 2026-2027 tax year, the SSP rate is £123.25 per week.
+SSP is payable only for qualifying days and remains subject to the statutory rules on linked periods of incapacity for work.

 Employers are responsible for paying SSP directly through payroll.
+SSP is treated as earnings for PAYE purposes and subject to Income Tax and Class 1 National Insurance contributions where applicable.
 There is no general mechanism for reclaiming SSP from the government and limited scope to correct errors once underpayments or delays have occurred.

-First, SSP becomes payable from the first qualifying day of sickness.
-The three waiting days are removed entirely.
-This means entitlement arises immediately, including for short absences that would previously have fallen below the SSP threshold.
+Since 6 April 2026, SSP now becomes payable from the first qualifying day of sickness.
+SSP entitlement arises immediately, including for short absences that would previously have fallen below the SSP threshold.

-Second, the earnings threshold for SSP is removed.
+The earnings threshold for SSP has also been removed.
 Eligibility no longer depends on whether an employee earns above the Lower Earnings Limit.
 Eligible employees are no longer excluded from SSP because of low earnings, provided the remaining statutory conditions are met.
 This significantly expands coverage, particularly for part-time, casual and lower-paid workers.

-Third, the SSP rate increases to £123.25 per week.
-From April 2026, that figure represents the maximum weekly amount payable.
+The SSP rate is now £123.25 per week.
 SSP is calculated as the lower of £123.25 or 80 per cent of the employee’s Average Weekly Earnings, assessed over the relevant period using earnings subject to National Insurance.

-These changes effectively move SSP from a delayed, filtered entitlement to an immediate and broader obligation.
-For employers, that alters both cost exposure and the margin for procedural error.
+The April 2026 changes effectively moved SSP from a delayed, filtered entitlement to an immediate and broader obligation.
+For employers, that altered both cost exposure and the margin for procedural error.

 3. SSP and contractual sick pay